cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 }
 ```

-Now lets prove our hypothesis.
-The first thing we need is to recompile and execute our program:
+Now lets prove our hypothesis, we recompile and execute our program:

 ```sh
 ./container